 To find your local green lanes you’ll want to grab yourself a local OS map.
 Most users tend to opt for a 1:25,000 map which can show the area in much more detail (many of these lanes are small and can be easy to miss on a larger one).

 With your OS map in hand it’s worth clarifying that a ‘green lane’ isn’t actually a recognised term when it comes to map reading and the law.
-Instead, it’s a blanket term that has been adopted to cover the public rights of way, including byways, restricted byways (that allow two-wheeled traffic), and unclassified roads.
+Instead, it’s a blanket term that has been adopted to cover the public rights of way, including byways, byways with restrictions imposed on them that only allow motorised two-wheeled vehicles, and unclassified roads.

 The public right of way that we’re interested in are byways open to all traffic, or BOATs, which are marked as on an Ordnance Survey map (see below).
 We’re also interested in unclassified roads (UCRs) which can also be referred to as other routes with public access (OPRAs).
 See the key below to see how they’re marked.